QXIP/queryda/README.md

 ### Custom reporters
 You can create custom reporters by creating a new class that extends the `Reporter` class (see [ConsoleReporter](src/reporters/console.coffee) for an example).

+## Credits
+Based on Coffeescript version by Rico Pfaus.
+All rights reserved by the respective owners.

 ## TODO
 - roadmap to *v0.1*: